bitdessin/JustDeepIt/docs/source/implementation/salient-object-detection.rst

     :align: center

-*random cropping* randomly extracts small areas of p x p pixels from the original images and annotations with a random angle.
+*random cropping* randomly extracts small areas of *p* x *p* pixels from the original images and annotations with a random angle.
 The areas of *p* x *p* pixels are then resized to 288 x 288 pixels for U\ :sup:`2`-Net training.
 *p* can be specified by the user based on the complexity of the target images and tasks.
-This approach is used to treat images containing several small objects and details.
+This approach is used to treat images containing several or many small objects.

 .. image:: ../_static/sod_train_randomcrop.png